tangshuang/tyshemo/docs/factory.md

 }
 ```

-The `select` function will override `entry` hook to help you to choose which Model to use.
+The `select` function will override `select` hook to help you to choose which Model to use.

 To create a meta which refer to an array of given Models, you should give the list in an array, i.e.